 (The spirit of Aunt Jane bullied a family who moved into a house she claimed until she was made to stop).

 (An unknown spirit who has claimed The Bonahan Cabin does his best to scare the living out!).

 Spirit of Aunt Jane – Out & About

-Some claim that poor Aunt Jane was beheaded, and have reported seeing her headless apparition in a white gown, floating near the fort ruins.
+The living have reported seeing her headless apparition in a white gown, floating near the fort ruins.